DELAWARE MANUFACTURED HOME RELoCATION AUTHORITY

 202 Rent Increase Dispute Resolution Procedures

-The Delaware Manufactured Home Relocation Authority (the “Authority”), issues the following Order which shall be effective ten (10) days after the publication of this Order in the Delaware Register of Regulations:
+AND NOW, this 15th day of August, 2013, the Delaware Manufactured Home Relocation Authority (the “Authority”), issues the following Order which shall be effective ten (10) days after the publication of this Order in the Delaware Registrar of Regulations:

 NOW THEREFORE, for the reasons set forth above, IT IS ORDERED:

-2. That the Authority shall transmit a copy of this Order and the Procedures to the Delaware Registrar of Regulations for publication in the next issue of the Delaware Register of Regulations.
+2. That pursuant to 29 Del.C. §1134, the Authority shall transmit a copy of this Order and the Regulations to the Delaware Register of Regulations for publication in the next issue of the Delaware Register of Regulations.

-3. That the Authority reserves the right to hereafter alter, amend, or waive the Procedures adopted herein to the extent that the same may be allowed by law.
+4. That the Authority reserves the right to hereafter alter, amend, or waive the Regulations adopted herein to the extent that the same may be allowed by law.